vsc-eco/vsc_nft_mgmt/readme.md

 ## ✅ Testing

 There are tests defined under `tests/basic_test.go`for all the important exported function implementations.
-This file also uses the getters of the `contract/getters_tests.go` for visualization of the contract state.

-You can build a testing build (including the various getter functions) with the following command contrary to the official documentation:
+You can build a testing build with the following command contrary to the official documentation:
 `tinygo build -gc=custom -scheduler=none -panic=trap -no-debug -target=wasm-unknown -tags=test -o test/artifacts/main.wasm ./contract`

 The tests are designed to run sequencially because the mocking database layer is a single-use-file only.